Research at ASH Berlin

 - „Success“ in Helping People with Special Social Difficulties

-- House Calls in Social Work (HB F)
+- House Calls in Social Work

 - Mentoring - Universities Form Potentials: Analysis and Evaluation of the Education Mentoring

-- Socio-spatial development of democracy in Marzahn-Hellersdorf - Strengthening of civil society resources in Marzahn-Hellersdorf as a contribution to socio-spatial development of democracy
+- Socio-Spatial Development of Democracy in Marzahn-Hellersdorf - Strengthening of Civil Society Resources in Marzahn-Hellersdorf as a Contribution to Socio-Spatial Development of Democracy

-- WIT - White Task force on the development of skills of the social welfare professionals working with vulnerable groups
+- WIT - White Task Force on the Development of Skills of the Social Welfare Professionals Working with Vulnerable Groups

 - WmI - Evaluation of the Relocation of People with Disabilities from Stationary Permanent Residence into Intensive Care Living

-For example, by focussing on the quality development of research institutions, for example, questions of the care ratio as well as the cooperation between parents, nurseries, elementary schools, and places of learning outside the school are tackled.
-In the research on processes of learning and education, fundamental issues of experience, knowledge, and competence development in various age groups and in informal as well as institutional contexts are taken into consideration.
-With regard to research on university education, the focus is on general questions of competence orientation and more specifically on the academization of qualified occupations.
+For example, by focussing on the quality development of research institutions, questions are tackled regarding the care ratio and cooperation between parents, nurseries, elementary schools and places of learning outside the school.
+Research on processes of learning and education takes into account fundamental issues of experience, knowledge and competence development in various age groups and in informal as well as institutional contexts.
+In the area of university education research, the focus is on general questions of competence orientation and more specifically on the academization of qualified occupations.

-- ARTPAED - Joint Research Project: Design and Evaluation of an Educational Science-Based and Practice-Oriented Interdisciplinary Training for Artists and Cultural Workers.
+- ARTPAED - Joint Research Project: Design and Evaluation of an Educational Science-Based and Practice-Oriented Interdisciplinary Training for Artists and Cultural Workers

-- InterTUT – Interprofessional tutorials
+- InterTUT – Interprofessional Tutorials